-For admissions and deadlines information, visit the application page for your program of interest:
+For admissions and deadlines information, visit the MS in Finance Admissions page.

-The MS in Accounting program specifically requires the GMAT.
-We will accept either the GMAT or GRE for the MS in Business Analytics, MS in Finance or MS in Management Information Systems programs.
+We will accept either the GMAT or GRE for the MS in Finance program.
 Score reports must be valid at time of planned enrollment.
 Score reports expire five years from the test date.
 Applications are viewed holistically.
 While the admissions committees do not have absolute minimums for admission, it is unlikely that prospective students with a score below the 30th percentile on any section of the GMAT or a score of less than 152 on the verbal and quantitative sections of the GRE will be admitted.

 All international applicants must demonstrate English language proficiency by submitting official test scores from one of the approved tests.
 Unofficial score reports may be uploaded, as the Office of Admissions has the ability to verify scores.